 New members are sent a welcome packet that includes an IHA notification and information about how to schedule an appointment with their PCPs.
 The IHA notification instructs new members to schedule an appointment with their PCPs.

 PCPs must document all member contacts, including the scheduling of the IHA appointment or the member's refusal of an appointment in their medical record.

-During the initial and subsequent health appointments, PCPs must inform members, parents or guardians about the need for and importance of periodic health appointments and reinforce the member's understanding of the need for routine health care services or Child Health and Disability Prevention (CHDP) program services at each medical encounter.
+During the initial and subsequent health appointments, PCPs must inform members, parents or guardians about the need for and importance of periodic health appointments and reinforce the member's understanding of the need for routine preventive, well-child screening services at each medical encounter.
 PCPs are encouraged to schedule the next visit at the conclusion of the member visit.
 PCPs are also encouraged to use an appointment reminder system.
 If PCPs identify a medical condition during the IHA, diagnosis and treatment must begin within 60 calendar days.
 Justification for any delays beyond 60 calendar days must be documented in the member's medical record.
 If an appointment is scheduled, but missed or broken, the PCP must follow the procedure for missed or broken appointments.